codylam1228/rr-api4free/README.md

 ```
 FreeAPI/
-├── openrouter.example/ (.exmaple need to be removed )
+├── openrouter.example/
 │   └── keys.ini
 ├── server.py
 ├── test.py
 ├── README.md
-├── pyproject.toml
+└── pyproject.toml
 ```

 > Only `openrouter/keys.ini` is required at runtime. `openrouter.example/` is a template you can copy or rename into place.
+The .exmaple need to be removed

 ---